JoeyyScott/general-gielinor-game/TESTING.md

     + Upon clicking the Check your score the finishing content showed as intended:
         + The quiz complete sound would play.
         + The finished content screen would show displaying the user's score and percentage.
-        + The Play GGG again button would display
+        + The Play GGG again button would display.
     + Upon clicking the Play GGG again button it would launch another instance of the quiz correctly.

 + index.html was tested that: